at-gmbh/terraform-template-azure-data-lake/README.md

 - __data_factory.tf:__ Create an Azure Data Factory resource and connect all previous resources to it.
 - __locals.tf:__ Manage constant variables in this file.

-I did neither yet create the `variables.tf` file nor the `terraform.tfvars` file.
-You can of course create those files, too.
+Optionally, you could add the two files `variables.tf` file nor the `terraform.tfvars` if you need them.

 ### How to Build the Infrastructure